sphinx-doc/sphinx/Doc-3k/library/functions.rst

    advanced concept, see :func:`classmethod` in this section.

-   For more information on static methods, consult the documentation on the standard type hierarchy in chapter 3 of the Python Reference Manual (XXX
+   For more information on static methods, consult the documentation on the standard type hierarchy in :ref:`types`.
-   reference: ../ref/types.html) (at the bottom).

    .. versionadded:: 2.2